prashjet/uq4pk/make_plots/README.md

-This directory contains the code for making all figures in "Uncertainty-aware blob detection with an Application to Integrated-Light Stellar Population Recoveries" The programs assume that they are executed with `make_plots.py` as working directory and `PYTHONPATH=/path/to/uq4pk`.
+This directory contains the code for making all figures in "Uncertainty-aware blob detection with an Application to Integrated-Light Stellar Population Recoveries" The programs assume that they are executed with `make_plots` as working directory and `PYTHONPATH=/path/to/uq4pk`.

 - `run_computations.py`: This program runs all the necessary computations from which the plots can be created.
 There are three modes of deployment: `test`, `base` and `final`.